jodykpw/gitlab-container-scanning-report-converter/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

-Feel free to use this README.md for your repository.

 ## Donation
 If this project has helped save you time during development, I'd greatly appreciate a gesture of gratitude in the form of a cup of coffee :)